aecsocket/aeronet/crates/aeronet_webtransport/README.md

 See the *Certificates* section to learn how to properly manage certificates.

+## Runtime

+The WebTransport client and server use a specific runtime, the [`WebTransportRuntime`], to run the async task which manages the actual connections and endpoints.
+To connect or open any client or server, you will first need one of these runtimes.

+You can use the [`Default`] impl to create one of these runtimes, or in Bevy, insert the runtime as a resource using `App::init_resource::<WebTransportRuntime>()`.

 ## Client

 Create a disconnected [`WebTransportClient`] using [`WebTransportClient::new`], and use